Back to jobs

 What We’re Looking For:

-We are seeking an experienced educator who is able to bring our new curriculum vision to life, while also supporting the training on the new curriculum and site observations to ensure that curriculum is taught with fidelity by FoodCorps Members.
-We are looking for an educator that understands the nuances of crafting lesson plans that are teacher-friendly and digestible for internalization by educators with varying skill levels.
+We are seeking an experienced curriculum writer who is able to support the overhaul of a new curriculum, while also supporting the training on the new curriculum and site observations to ensure that curriculum is taught with fidelity by FoodCorps Members.
+We are looking for an educator who knows how to write a curriculum accessible for teachers who are on varying levels in their journey with understanding and internalizing unit plans.
 We are also looking for a team member who understands the importance of incorporating vocabulary strategies for key words in each lesson and embedding literacy rich moments through cross-curriculum texts and content.
 The Manager of Curriculum and Content is ultimately responsible for ensuring that FoodCorps instructional tools and resources are high quality, up-to-date, and aligned with research-based best practices while remaining accessible to educators of varying levels.
 As they lead the development, rollout and ongoing revision of curriculum and resources, they will also support training and alignment towards high fidelity/quality implementation so that we can evaluate the effectiveness of various content in advancing FoodCorps' student outcomes.

 Who You Are:

-You are passionate about FoodCorps’ mission and have a demonstrated dedication to teaching elementary, middle, and/or high school students.
-You have experience with developing and teaching both traditional and project-based units of study for students of different grade levels.
-You have facilitated adult learning spaces modeling best practices.
-You are driven by the goal of ensuring all students have access to hands-on food education that is quality, aligned, and consistent from region to region.
-You are skilled at developing and leading hard-working teams through periods of change, cultivating trust, collaboration, and accountability.
+You are passionate about FoodCorps' mission and have demonstrated success in writing and designing hands-on and culturally affirming curriculum for grades K-5.
+You have a deep knowledge of writing literacy-rich curriculum that also supports student agency and voice.
+You have working knowledge and experience with food education, food literacy, and/or nutrition education.
 You are exceptional at building relationships, both internally and externally, and enjoy working across teams and departments to establish shared goals aimed at achieving organization-wide impact.
 You find value in program evaluation and measurement, using data to drive decision-making.
 You are adept at seeking and using feedback to craft your work.

 The Manager of Curriculum and Content will be expected to travel out-of-state up to five times throughout the year.
 More travel might be required to support progress-monitoring of the revised curriculum and student outcomes.